huit-nepho-cloudlets/nepho-example/README.md

 Limitations
 -----------
-- Vagrant does not natively support running actions on shutdown, so the `teardown` hook is not fired.
-Implementing this functionality will require a Vagrant plugin.
+- The `teardown` hook is currently unimplemented in both AWS and Vagrant.
+Future Vagrant functionality will allow for firing a `teardown` action as part of `vagrant destroy`.